stainless-steel/sqlite/README.md

 }
 ```

-The same query example using a cursor, which is a wrapper over a prepared
+The same query example using a cursor, which is a wrapper around a prepared
 statement:

 ```rust